 - If any cards remain in a player's hand, they may discard any of them.
 Then all players shuffle their discard piles and place them underneath their draw piles (so that any cards not drawn last round will be drawn again first).

-- Straighten all used assistants so that they may be used again.
+- Make all of your assistants right side up so that they may be used again.

 - The first player token passes one player to the left.

 - The artifact and item card closest to the round marker are both exiled.
 The round marker advances one space to the right, then both card markets are refilled.

 Actions on your turn